Hanieh-Mohseni/ReactDashboard/README.md

 # React Dashboard Application
 ## https://hanireactdashboard.netlify.app/
-## npm run dev: to run the project
+## To run the project: npm run dev

 Home Page with live KPIs, a daily traffic graph, and an employee information table.